 November 1st, 2013

-2013 Construction Season Nears the EndOptimize Mobility, Preserve Infrastructure, Strengthen the Economy, Zero Fatalities, by Guest Post.
+2013 Construction Season Nears the EndOptimize Mobility, Preserve Infrastructure, Zero Crashes, Injuries and Fatalities, by Guest Post.

 The leaves have turned, the first snow has fallen on the mountains, and the 2013 construction season is nearing an end.
 UDOT and contractor crews have completed more than 200 road construction projects statewide in 2013.
 By the end of the year, 216 projects will have been carried out state roads and Interstates from Plymouth to St. George and from Wendover to Vernal.
 Each one of these projects was designed to help accomplish one or more of UDOT’s strategic goals:

 - Zero Fatalities

 - Strengthen the Economy